iphaic/particle_updater/README.md

 2. Select the datapack folder that you want to update
 3. Click Start Syntax Update

+If the program crashes your selected directory may contain too many files

 ### Discord
 Consider joining my Discord